- Jon Burr Band

 Bassist Jon Burr has toured and recorded with many great jazz masters, including Stan Getz, Chet Baker, Horace Silver, Hank Jones, Art Farmer, Stephane Grappelli, Sir Roland Hanna, Dorothy Donegan, and Buddy Rich.
 He toured with Tony Bennett, Lainie Kazan, Rita Moreno, Barbara Cook, and Eartha Kitt.
 Jon was a founding member of violinist Mark O'Connor's Hot Swing Trio, with guitarist Frank Vignola.

 Jon is active as a producer, arranger, composer, and author.
-The Jon Burr Big Band produced a debut recording of his compositions following a successful KickStarter campaign, scheduled for release in 2014.
+The Jon Burr Big Band produced a debut recording of his compositions following a successful KickStarter campaign.
 The band also has non-profit status as a Fractured Atlas sponsee.
-The Jon Burr Trio (with Howard Alden and Jonathan Russell) recorded The Music of Grappelli, a reconstruction of the arrangements of the Stephane Grappelli Trio, with guest Bria Skonberg, with the release slated for fall 2013 on Random Act Records.
+The Jon Burr Trio (with Howard Alden and Jonathan Russell) recorded The Music of Grappelli, a reconstruction of the arrangements of the Stephane Grappelli Trio, with guest Bria Skonberg.

-Jon is also pleased to announce a release commitment for the Jon Burr Quintet, featuring Tim Ouimette, Steven Frieder, Mike Eckroth, and Jerome Jennings for Spring 2014, also on Random Act.
+Jon is also pleased to announce a recording project for the Jon Burr Quintet, featuring Tim Ouimette, Steven Frieder, Mike Eckroth, and Jerome Jennings.

 In 2010, Jon produced Arlyn Valencia's Secret Love, a CD featuring Houston Person, Rodney Jones and others; Giant Cicada, an acoustic string pop-crossover project featuring violinist Jonathan Russell, guitarist John Hart and others, A Little Bit More-The Songs of Bob Levy and Jon Burr; and Lynn Stein's Softly, featured on the Jonathan Schwartz Show on WNYC and XM.